mtzaquia/continuum/docs/invalidation.md

 A partitioned bucket creates a partition's configuration on the first access through the outer subscript.
-Each such partition owns its own invalidation observations and resets only its captured local destinations:
+Each such partition owns its own invalidation observations.
+Its events perform the same local-inclusive reset, but only for that partition's captured local destinations:

 ```swift
 let accounts = Bucket(